oliveirampo/dog_breed_classification/README.md

-# Dog Breed Classification (on construction)
+# Dog Breed Classification

 This project uses deep learning for dog breed classification.

-Transfer learning using pretrained models, such as the
+Transfer learning using pretrained models, such as
 InceptionV3,
 Xception,
 InceptionResNetV2,